Trump trial set for March 4, 2024, in federal case charging him with plotting to overturn election

 "I want to note here that setting a trial date does not depend and should not depend on the defendant’s personal or professional obligations,” Chutkan said.

 “This is one of the most unique cases from a legal perspective ever brought in the history of the United States.
-Ever,” Lauro said.
+Ever,” Lauro said, calling it an “enormous, overwhelming task” to review such a “gargantuan" amount of evidence.

 “There is an incredibly strong public interest in a jury’s full consideration of those claims in open court,” Gaston said.

-Trump, a Republican, was charged earlier this month in a four-count indictment with scheming to undo his loss to Joe Biden, a Democrat, in the 2020 election.
+Trump, a Republican, was charged this month in a four-count indictment with scheming to undo his loss to Democrat Joe Biden in the 2020 election.

 Trump also faces state cases in New York and Georgia.
-Manhattan prosecutors have charged him with falsifying business records in connection with a hush money payment to a porn actor who has said she had an extramarital affair with Trump, while prosecutors in Fulton County, Georgia, have charged Trump and 18 others in a racketeering conspiracy aimed at undoing that state's 2020 election.
+Manhattan prosecutors have charged him with falsifying business records in the connection with a hush money payment to the porn actress who has said she had an extramarital affair with Trump.
+Prosecutors in Fulton County, Georgia, have charged Trump and the 18 others in a racketeering conspiracy aimed at undoing that state's 2020 election.

+A spokesperson for New York’s state court system, Lucian Chalfen, said Chutkan spoke Thursday with the judge in Trump’s Manhattan criminal case, Juan Manuel Merchan, about their respective trials ahead.
+Chalfen said no decision has been made regarding postponing or rescheduling the Manhattan trial, which is to begin March 25, 2024.

-Trump, the early front-runner for the 2024 Republican presidential nomination, surrendered Thursday in that case, posing with a scowling face for the first mug shot in American history of a former U.S. president.
-He has claimed the investigations of him are politically motivated and are an attempt to damage his chances of winning back the White House.
+Trump surrendered Thursday in the Georgia case, posing with a scowl for the first mug shot in American history of a former U.S. president.
+He has claimed the investigations of him are politically motivated and an attempt to damage his chances of winning back the White House.

 Follow the AP's coverage of former President Donald Trump at https://apnews.com/hub/donald-trump.